Brexit Impact on Ireland Economy & Business

-On the other hand, some of the potential trade losses may be at least partially offset by Ireland’s strong sustainability with a post-Brexit UK as an investment destination,”
+On the other hand, some of the potential trade losses may be at least partially offset by Ireland’s strong sustainability with the post-Brexit UK as an investment destination,”

 The impact on trade and local businesses in Ireland

 The majority(90%) of microlevel businesses are being run by even less than 10 employees.
 The small businesses(8%) employes around 10 and 49 employees.
-Business or trading with UK puts currency at risk, trade tariffs and new regulations.
-While 85% of the Irish enterprises exports goods to UK.
-Half of the firms are exporting to UK.
+Business or trading with the UK puts currency at risk, trade tariffs, and new regulations.
+While 85% of the Irish enterprises export goods to the UK.
+Half of the firms are exporting to the UK.

-Supply chains are adversely affected as majority of the products are being imported from UK and less is exported so the demand chain is high while supply chain is affected as a result of it.
-The other medium level and other business are also effected as it leads to contraction in Irish economy.
+Supply chains are adversely affected as the majority of the products are being imported from the UK and less is exported so the demand chain is high while the supply chain is affected as a result of it.
+The other medium level and other business are also effected as it leads to a contraction in the Irish economy.
 This also starts with the culture of startups.

-AIB Brexit Sentiment Index Reports that one in three small and medium enterprises have either postponed or cancelled investments plans due to Brexit.
-The innovation and technology is vital for economic growth by increasing productivity level of jobs growth and therefore later investments causes barriers in activities of small businesses and their growth which in turn effects our economy.
+AIB Brexit Sentiment Index Reports that one in three small and medium enterprises have either postponed or canceled investment plans due to Brexit.
+Innovation and technology are vital for economic growth by increasing the productivity level of job growth and therefore later investments cause barriers in activities of small businesses and their growth which in turn affects our economy.
 90% of business are excluded from surveys of innovation.

-The survey says that by 2030 the Irish GDP will be 72.8% if UK does not leave EU.
-Taxes will lead to 7% reduction of Irish GDP.
-Both export and import will be damaged specially the agricultural food, pharmaceutical chemicals, machinery, transportation, retail and web companies.
+The survey says that by 2030 the Irish GDP will be 72.8% if UK does not leave the EU.
+Taxes will lead to a 7% reduction of Irish GDP.
+Both export and import will be damaged especially the agricultural food, pharmaceutical chemicals, machinery, transportation, retail, and web companies.

-Few Risks associated with Brexit for Irish economy
+Few Risks associated with Brexit for the Irish economy

 It will pose threat or risks to commercial and consumer life in Ireland.
 This includes the delays at the English Ports leading to trade hampering and regional impact.

-The daily life is also at risks of online retail, personal data exchange, financial shopping etc. if land bridge through Britain is lost.
+Daily life is also at risk of online retail, personal data exchange, financial shopping, etc. if the land bridge through Britain is lost.